nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 - By registering the addresses of security servers, the service clients are certain to receive a response to their queries in a reasonable time, even if the relaying security server is overloaded with service requests (e.g., the requests from addresses belonging to registered security servers are served before requests coming from unknown addresses).

 To change the security server address, follow these steps.
-1. On the Security Servers tab, select the security server whose address you wish to change and click server code.
+1. In the Security Servers tab, select the security server whose address you wish to change and click server code.
 2. In the view that opens, locate the "Address" section and click Edit adjacent to the "Address" field.
 3. Enter the security server's address and click Save.